bazzi-gg/scripts/README.md

 # scripts

-scripts(docker-compseo, etc) used by live server
+scripts(docker-compose, etc) used by live server